crate/tsperf/tsperf/write/README.md

 ##### Insert

 Insert into InfluxDB is done using the `Point` type from the `influxdb_client.client.write.api`.
 All tags from the [schema](#data-generator-schemas) are added to `Point.tag` (InfluxDB creates indices for tags).
-Metrics are saved to `Point.field`.
+Measurements are saved to `Point.field`.
 The timestamp is added to `Point.time`.
 Multiple Points are then inserted in a batch.

 ##### Specifics

 + All tags are automatically indexed
 + Insert of multiple schemas into a single bucket is possible due to InfluxDB being a NoSQL database.
-+ When using InfluxDB V2 with a usage-based plan insert is limited to 300MB/5m, this is about 15.000 metrics per second, additional metrics are dropped by InfluxDB and the client is not informed.
++ When using InfluxDB V2 with a usage-based plan insert is limited to 300MB/5m, this is about 15.000 data points per second.
+Excess data is dropped by InfluxDB and the client is not informed.

 #### TimescaleDB

 ##### Client Library

 For TimescaleDB the [psycopg2](https://pypi.org/project/psycopg2/) library is used.
-As psycopg2 does not have the best insert performance for TimescaleDB (see [here](https://docs.timescale.com/latest/tutorials/quickstart-python#insert_rows)) to insert a lot of metrics it is advised to split [IDs](#id_start) over multiple data-generator instances.
+As psycopg2 does not have the best insert performance for TimescaleDB (see [here](https://docs.timescale.com/latest/tutorials/quickstart-python#insert_rows)), to insert a lot of data points, it is advised to split [IDs](#id_start) over multiple data-generator instances.

 Note: starting with version `0.1.3` TimescaleDB uses the [pgcopy](https://pypi.org/project/pgcopy/) library by default to enhance insert performance for single clients.
 To override the default setting you can set